ConnectedLib/course-in-a-box/modules/youth-development/_posts/2003-03-01-sel-settings.md

 title: The SEL Settings
 ---

-The SEL "settings" are, similar to Bronfenbrenner’s ecological systems, four different environments where youth learn social and emotional skills.
-When the settings are partnered and aligned, the youths’ SEL is even greater.
+The SEL "settings" are four different environments where youth learn social and emotional skills (the settings are similar to [Bronfenbrenner’s ecological systems](2002-05-01-Bronfenbrenners-Ecological-Model)).
+When the settings are partnered and aligned, youths’ SEL is even greater.

 <!--
 <table class="updatedcolor">